TheJumpCloud/jcapi-java/jcapiv2/docs/ActiveDirectoryApi.md

 <a name="activedirectoriesGet"></a>
 # **activedirectoriesGet**
-> ActiveDirectoryOutput activedirectoriesGet(id, contentType, accept)
+> ActiveDirectoryOutput activedirectoriesGet(id, contentType, accept, xOrgId)

 Get an Active Directory